Why theatre at Morris?

 - Creative imagination

 with electives that delve deeper into each area of theatre

 The discipline produces multiple productions each year, providing students with opportunities to:

 In addition, student theatre and improvisation groups produce performances each semester.

-Here are some of the advantages to studying theatre at the University of Minnesota, Morris:
+Here are some of the advantages to studying theatre arts at the University of Minnesota, Morris: